 In this article on dementia clocks we will explain

 – Dementia and Alzheimer’s Clocks are specially designed clocks for people with dementia, Alzheimer’s or memory loss.
-This would, for example, apply to anyone living with vascular dementia, lewy body dementia or frontemporal demantia.
+This would, for example, apply to anyone with a diagnosis of vascular dementia, lewy body dementia or frontemporal demantia.

-– It is important that patients suffering with dementia or Alzheimer’s have structure, routine and predictability in their lives.
+– It is important that patients with a Dementia or Alzheimer’s diagnosis have structure, routine and predictability in their lives.
+That is why many people look for a clock with day and date for Alzheimer’s.

 – As dementia progresses, time-telling skills usually decline and are often lost completely.

-– Dementia Clocks can help patients keep track of the current time, date, and day of the week.
+– Dementia and Alzheimers clocks can help patients keep track of the current time, date, and day of the week.
+They also have a digital alarm clock to reming you to take medication.

 – Clocks with a traditional clock face can be helpful as patients sometimes forget how to read digital and find them confusing.

-– Digital Dementia Clocks can display reminders, photos, videos, or audio recordings.
+– Digital Calendar and digital alarm clocks can display reminders, photos, videos, or audio recordings.

-– In the early stages of dementia, Digital Dementia Clocks and Calendar clocks may be suitable.
+– In the early stages of dementia, day and date clocks for elderly may be suitable.

 – In the mid to late stages of dementia, a clock that simply states the day and what part of the day – morning, afternoon, evening and night – they’re in, may be more suitable.